frida/frida-website/_i18n/en/_posts/2021-02-05-frida-14-2-released.markdown

 - Brand new realms API for instrumenting emulated realms inside native processes.
 Only implemented on Android for now.
-- Upgrade to using inline hooking for the ART runtime.
-Thanks [@muhzii][]!
-  This got temporarily reverted before release, to be relanded soon.
 - Add Java.deoptimizeBootImage().
 Thanks [@alkalinesec][]!
 - Add --disable-preload/-P to frida-server.
 Useful in case of OS compatibility issues where Frida crashes certain OS processes when attaching to them.